 - 3/4 to 1 1/2 cups white Rum

 - cinnamon sticks & a little extra ground cinnamon for garnish.

 Blend all ingredients except the cinnamon stick garnish in a blender at high-speed for three to four minutes, until mixture reaches a cohesive state.
 This may vary depending on the coconut milk.
 If the coconut milk has settled into layers, blend longer.

 Refrigerate (may refrigerate in the blender container) for at least two hours.
 Reblend shortly before serving.

 Serve straight or on the rocks with a sprinkle of cinnamon & cinnamon stick for a garnish.

 For a virgin drink, replace the alcohol with ice; it will help cut the sweetness.

-I’ll be taking this recipe to Fiesta Friday Link Party!
+I’ll be taking my recipe for Coquito – A Coconut Rum Cocktail to the fiesta Fiesta Friday Link Party!